Course navigation

 Best practices

-💡 Tip: Start with $CURRENT_DATE and $(git branch --show-current).
-They are low-risk, always relevant, and immediately make your skills feel much smarter.
+Start with $CURRENT_DATE and $(git branch --show-current).
 Add the staged diff only when the skill genuinely needs to read code.

 What's Next

-Dynamic context unlocks real-time data.
-Next: combine skills with sub-agents to orchestrate multi-step, parallel workflows.
+Dynamic context injects live data at runtime.
+Next: skills with sub-agents for multi-step, parallel workflows.